krajeswaran/gatsby-portfolio-dev/README.md

 My portfolio site made with gatsby and react.
 Forked from [Smakosh's](https://github.com/smakosh/gatsby-portfolio-dev) project.
 Major differences are,

+- Restructured and restyled for my portfolion needs: added summary description, added skills section, tweaked project settings
 - Pulls github pinned repo's as a graphql source for gatsby(instead of repos by stars)
-- Externalized theme colors, other parameters
+- Portfolio is entirely config-driven.
+Externalized theme colors, other parameters
-- Restyled for my portfolion needs: added summary description, added skills section, tweaked project settings
-- Cleaned up, deleted unnecessary stuff
+- Cleaned up, deleted unused gatsby/react plugins

 ## Features

+- More minimal and fast!
+Uses webp for image rendering if browser is supported.
 - Eslint/Prettier configured
 - Scores 100% on a11y / Performance / PWA / SEO
 - PWA (desktop & mobile)